astina/feed2slack/README.md

 ### Usage

-Run `bin/feed2hipchat [FEED_URL] --application=[NAME]` to check an RSS feed for new alerts.
+Run `bin/feed2slack [FEED_URL]` to check an RSS feed for new alerts.
 The idea is that this command is run periodically via cronjob.